Qualification: BA (Hons)

 View a complete listing of all ongoing fees for our undergraduate programmes

 The University will assess your fee status.
-If you are unsure whether you are likely to be considered a home, EU or overseas student for fees purposes, the UKCISA website offers more information.
+If you are unsure whether you are likely to be considered a home, EU, or overseas student for fee purposes, the UKCISA website offers more information.

 We're committed to making sure that we offer support for students who might need it.
 Find out more about bursaries and scholarships.

 Experienced staff in our International Student Office are available to help from the moment you consider studying at the University.
-We offer professional advice on immigration, visa issues, entry qualifications, pre-departure information, employment regulations and international student welfare.
+We offer professional advice on immigration, visa issues, entry qualifications, pre-departure information, employment regulations, and international student welfare.